funkypozzy/firmware/README.md

 ~~~
 Wait until make process is finished.
 Check for any errors.
 Output firmware files are now available in folder output\images.

-## Installing Firmware
+## How to install for the first time the customized firmware

-Connect UART and ethernet cable (only for the fist installation of OpenIPC firmware) to the ip camera.
+Connect UART and ethernet cable (only for the fist installation of the customized OpenIPC firmware) to the ip camera.
 Switch on the camera and press CTRL+C to interrupt the boot process.
 Now you are in the bootloader console.
 Set the ip address of the ip camera and the ip address of the computer where tftp server is running:
 ~~~